surrealwaffle/bsp_exorcist/README.md

 admits real surfaces and rejects most forms of phantom BSP.
 This technique works well under the assumption that phantom BSP and BSP holes are rare.

+Note: In-engine, Halo refers to rays in this context as vectors.
+To keep things consistent, I'll use Halo's terminology here.

 ## Build
 To build this project, a compiler that supports `C11` is required and involves the usual `CMake` build process.